pepmartinez/keuss/docusaurus/docs/04-Usage/07-Streaming/01-stream-mongo.md

 * `stream.<group>.rollback`:  number of elements rolled back, per consumer group

 ## Limitations
-There are a few minor limitations & glitches in `stream-mongo`, besides the obvious one about not being able to use an unlmited set of possible consumer groups:
+There are a few minor limitations & glitches in `stream-mongo`, besides the obvious one about not being able to use an unlimited set of possible consumer groups:

 * indexes: each possible consumer group in a queue carries the creation of a separated index on the mongodb collection, so be aware of the potential impact on space usage and performance
-* default stats: default queue stats (put, get, reserve...) are no longer meaingful.
+* default stats: default queue stats (put, get, reserve...) are no longer meaningful.
 They still get recorded, though
 * no delete: as it happens in a full-fledged stream system, deleting an item has no meaning. therefore, it is not implemented
-* arbirary defaults to groups and group: the fact that the default for groups is 'A,B,C' and the default for group is 'A' might seem arbitrary; it is just a set of values that make a default queue of `stream-mongo` work as a replacement for `ps-mongo`, just for coherency (except for the delete operation)
+* arbitrary defaults to groups and group: the fact that the default for groups is 'A,B,C' and the default for group is 'A' might seem arbitrary; it is just a set of values that make a default queue of `stream-mongo` work as a replacement for `ps-mongo`, just for coherency (except for the delete operation)